Pumpsie Green: Major league career

-Green made his MLB debut on July 21, 1959, against the Chicago White Sox at Comiskey Park, entering the game in the top of the eighth as a pinch runner for Vic Wertz and playing shortstop in the bottom of the eighth and becoming the Sox's first black player.
+Green made his MLB debut on July 21, 1959, against the Chicago White Sox at Comiskey Park, entering the game in the top of the eighth as a pinch runner for Vic Wertz and playing shortstop in the bottom of the eighth and becoming the Red Sox's first black player.
 He started the next day at second base, batting second and going 0-for-3.
 His first MLB hit came in his fourth game, on July 28 in Cleveland when he singled off of Jim Perry.
 That same day, pitcher Earl Wilson made his MLB debut, becoming the Red Sox' second black player.
 Green's first at bat at Fenway Park was on August 4 against the Kansas City Athletics; he hit a triple off the Green Monster.
 Green played 50 games for the 1959 Red Sox, batting .233 and playing second base almost exclusively.

 Green enjoyed a much more full-time role in 1960, playing 133 games, 69 at second base, and 41 at shortstop; he batted for a .242 average.

 Green may have had his best season in 1961, posting career highs in home runs (6), RBI (27), doubles (12), and stolen bases (4); however, he also had the most errors of his career in 1961, with 16.
 Despite a hot start to the season, Green developed appendicitis in Washington, D.C. in May, which put him out of the lineup for about four weeks and kept him from playing at full strength for even longer.

-In 1962, after a weekend of humiliating losses to the New York Yankees, Green along with Gene Conley got off the bus in the middle of a traffic jam in The Bronx to find a restroom, with the bus driver subsequently driving away without the players on board.
+In 1962, after a weekend of humiliating losses to the New York Yankees, Green along with Gene Conley got off the bus in the middle of a traffic jam in the Bronx to find a restroom, with the bus driver subsequently driving away without the players on board.
 Conley was not spotted until three days later by a New York Post sports reporter at the Idlewild International Airport trying to board a plane for Israel, with no passports or luggage.

 After the 1962 season, Green was traded to the New York Mets along with Tracy Stallard and Al Moran in exchange for Felix Mantilla.
 Green played the majority of the 1963 season with the Buffalo Bisons but also played 17 games with the Mets.
 He played his final major league game with the Mets on September 26, 1963.
 Green played two more seasons in the minor leagues before retiring after the 1965 season.
 In a five-season major league career, Green was a .246 hitter with 13 home runs and 74 RBI in 344 games.
 His 196 career hits also included 31 doubles and 12 triples.